Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Veer**

     While mounted, you can use your :rsc-reaction: **Reaction** to force an attack that hits your mount to hit you instead.

+### Overwhelming Strength

+**Prerequisite:** None
+**Repeatable:** No

+Your sheer physical might dwarfs that of nearly all other mortal creatures, giving you the following benefits:

+- **Ability Score Increase**

+    Increase your Strength, by 1, to a maximum of 20.

+- **Might is Power**

+    Whenever you make a Strength-based D20 Test, you can treat a roll of 7 or lower on the d20 as an 8.

+- **Moving Mountain**

+    Your inventory slots is increased by a number equal to half your Strength Score (round down).
+Moreover, creatures with the same size as you and smaller has :d20-disadv: **Disadvantage** on the :d20-save: **Saving Throw** of escaping your Grapple.

 ### Piercer